albertony/wslkit/README.md

 I take no responsibility if anything bad happens if you decide to try it out.

-...however, I don't expect any problems, and I assume it could be usefull also for others, so please, just try it out, and also just report any issues you find so that I can make improvements.
+However, I don't expect any problems, and I assume it could be usefull also for others, so please: Just try it out.
+If you come across any issues, I would appreciate if you report them as issues, so that I can make improvements.

 ## Main features